frctl/fractal/README.md

 Fractal helps you assemble, preview and document website component libraries, and then integrate them into your web sites, apps and build processes to create joined up, 'living' projects.

-Fractal can be run from the command line or integrated into your project via it's API.
+Fractal can be run from the command line or integrated into your project via its API.

 Check out the the [Fractal documentation](http://fractal.build/guide) for more information.